At the Volunteer Center, we believe in the difference one person can make.

 We look forward to sharing more of this story as it unfolds, but in the meantime, we are so grateful to have the opportunity to be "at the heart of helping" our community with this critical need.

-We are currently looking for teens, parents and mental health professionals to serve on various committees and focus groups.
+We are looking for teens, parents and mental health professionals to serve on various committees and focus groups.
 If you are interested in volunteering, please email Sara Myers.

 Just like it says in our name, our service area consists of the South Bay, Harbor and Long Beach areas.